VoronManiac/Maniac-Chamber-Lighting/README.md

 * Remove the center two pins of the female JST connector.
 Tin the remaining two pins.
 * Place the LEDBar into a small tool vise if available to help hold things in place
 * Test fit the connector into the LEDBar.
-Test fit the LEDEnd retaining ring over the connector by pressing it on a couple of mm.
-Dry fit the COB strip under the connector and note the alignment of the tinned pads and the connector pins.
+Test fit the LEDEnd retaining ring over the connector by pressing it on a couple of mm. **Dry fit** the COB strip under the connector and note the alignment of the tinned pads and the connector pins.

 ![](https://github.com/VoronManiac/Maniac-Chamber-Lighting/blob/main/Image/PXL_20230324_044316531.jpg?raw=true)

+* Remove the center two
 ### Junction Boxes
 ### Installation